LNG Exports – Massive Increase Planned

 Add to that the fact that, as oil prices start to increase, producers who have stopped the US donkey’s nodding (rig counts at record lows) will be quick to lock in the gains to begin production again.
 So it is quite an uptick in demand that will be required to help get the equation back in balance.

-These new terminals are expected by 2020 to remove around 10Bcf from the market in LNG exports, which added to the increase in gas-fired generation and an improving economy, should see a considerable re-balancing of the supply-demand equation.
+These new terminals are expected by 2020 to remove around 10Bcf from the market in LNG exports, which added to the increase in gas-fired generation and an improving economy, should see a significant re-balancing of the supply-demand equation.

-Large energy consumers who are currently basking in the warm weather of low energy prices are in danger of being caught out by this steady re-balancing, something which has happened more than once before – just watch the price creep.
+Large energy consumers who are currently basking in the warm weather of low energy prices are in danger of being caught out by this regular re-balancing, something which has happened more than once before – just watch the price creep.

-Vervantis provides proprietary risk management processes that make sure your eye is never off the ball by constantly measuring and managing energy price risk, and evaluating the best buying opportunities to keep prices low.
+Vervantis provides proprietary risk management processes that make sure your eye is never off the ball by continually measuring and managing energy price risk, and evaluating the best buying opportunities to keep prices low.